alarinj/utilities/README.md

 * This script will generate a reverse shell and open a listener.
 * It can create a reverse shell for bash, nc and php.
 * It accepts 2 flags, -i and -s, the first one to supply a network interface, the second one to select the type of shell; -h is also avaible for a full instructions output.
+* This script requires xclip to function properly.
+You can install it using the following command: ```sudo apt install xclip```
 * Usage: shellcreator.sh -i tun0 -s bash